 - costal cartilage calcifications parallel to the rib surface (less likely in paediatric population)

-MRI can demonstrate costal cartilage fractures as well and, like ultrasound doesn't result in radiation exposure.
+MRI can demonstrate costal cartilage fractures as well and, like ultrasound, lack exposure to ionising radiation.

 Treatment and prognosis